-January 1969 saw the release of "Cry Like A Baby", which rose to number two in the U.S. and sold over two million records.
+January 1969 saw the release of "Cry Like A Baby", which rose to #2 in the U.S. and sold over two million records.
 Once again though, The Box Tops could not follow up one hit with another.
-The served up a series of singles that just couldn't generate much chart action, including "Choo Choo Train", "I Met Her In Church", "Sweet Cream Ladies, Forward March" and "I Shall Be Released".
-From here, the band recorded three more singles, the best remembered of which is "Soul Deep", which was the group's final Top 40 entry.
+Instead they served up a series of singles that just couldn't generate much chart action, including "Choo Choo Train" (#26 in 1968), "I Met Her In Church" (#37 in 1968), "Sweet Cream Ladies, Forward March" (#28 in 1969) and "I Shall Be Released" (#90 in 1969).
+The only bright spot was "Soul Deep", which managed to crack the Top 20 (#18 in 1969).

-In 1971, Alex Chilton hooked up with high school friend Chris Bell, a talented songwriter who shared Chiltonís passion for mid-60s rock.
+Meanwhile, Alex Chilton hooked up with high school friend Chris Bell, a talented songwriter who shared Chilton's passion for mid-'60s Rock.
 When Chilton joined Bell's group, the band changed its name from Ice Water to that of a local grocery store chain that happened to be located across the street from their recording studio.
 Big Star signed a deal with Ardent Records, a new label affiliated with Ardent Studios in Memphis, and their debut album was released in September 1972 to unanimous critical acclaim .
-Unfortunately, the second album, "Big Star", while confirming the great talent of Alex and his friends, sold disappointingly and the group's label refused to release the bands third album.
-After many trials and tribulations, it did eventually reach record stores by the end of the 70s, but it was too late for Big Star.
+Unfortunately, the second album, "Big Star", while confirming the great talent of Alex and his friends, sold disappointingly and the group's label refused to release the band's third album.
+After many trials and tribulations, it did eventually reach record stores by the end of the '70s, but it was too late for Big Star.
 Completely disillusioned, Alex started to have severe difficulties and disappeared from the music scene for a while.

 For more, be sure to read Gary James' Interview With Bill Cunningham Of The Box Tops